Red Sox rally in 9th, on brink of clinching wild-card berth

 “We know what that means if we win,” Boston manager Alex Cora said.

 If the Red Sox lose Sunday, they will still be assured entry into a tiebreaker game Monday.
-The Red Sox are a game ahead of Toronto and 1 1/2 clear of Seattle, with the Mariners set to play the Angels on Saturday night.
+The Red Sox are a game ahead of Toronto and Seattle.

 “Total team effort,” Cora said.
 “It wasn’t easy. … It hasn’t been easy all season.”